Abhiroy17/swiggy-clone/README.md

 # Swiggy - A Swiggy Clone Web App

 Swiggy is a personal project that replicates the popular food delivery application Swiggy.
-This web app is built using React, Parcel as the bundler, Tailwind CSS for styling, Redux Toolkit for state management, and Jest for testing.
+This web app is built using React, Vite as the bundler, Tailwind CSS for styling, Redux Toolkit for state management, and Jest for testing.

 <img src="https://upload.wikimedia.org/wikipedia/en/1/12/Swiggy_logo.svg" alt="Swiggy Image" width="600">